This Apple and Sausage Stuffing Recipe is just about the furthest thing from basic boxed stuffing mix!

 The stuffing should be cooked through the center (no watery bits) and golden brown on the top and at the edges.
 If you like your stuffing on the softer, wetter side, you may want to shave a couple of minutes off the cooking time.

 Store in an airtight container in the fridge for up to 4 days.
 Reheat, covered with foil, in a 300°F oven or in the microwave until warmed through.
-Add a little more stock if the stuffing has dried out a little.
+Add a splash of stock if the stuffing has dried out a little.

 Can I Freeze Leftover Stuffing?